 Appeals must be filed in writing within 15 days of receiving notification of the positive drug screening from the retest.
 The appeal must be sent to the Director of State Financial Aid Programs and must include documentation to support the claim that the analysis was faulty.

-You will be notified in writing when a final decision is made regarding your appeal.
+You will be notified in writing when a final decision is made about your appeal.

 - What if I refuse to submit the drug screening?
 You have the right to refuse to submit to a drug screening.
-You will not be eligible for Invests Grant funding if you refuse, however.
+You will not be eligible for WV Invests Grant funding if you refuse.

 - Who pays for the drug screening?
 The student is responsible for paying for the drug screening each semester.
 Speak with someone in your institution's financial aid office if you will have difficulty paying for the screening.
 In some cases, funding may be available to offset the cost of the screening.

-- If my academic program also requires regular drug screenings, do I have to take another one for WV Invests?
+- If my academic program also requires regular drug screenings, do I have to take another one for the WV Invests Grant?
 It is up to the academic program administrator or agency partner to decide whether the WV Invests Grant Program required drug screening is adequate or if another drug screening is required.
-Check with your institution's financial aid office if you questions.
+Check with your institution's financial aid office if you have questions.

-- What does WV Invests cover?
-WV Invests covers tuition and mandatory fees.
-WV Invests does not cover program fees, course fees, lab fees, books, supplies, etc.
+- What does a WV Invests Grant cover?
+It pays on tuition and mandatory fees.
+The WV Invests Grant does not pay toward program fees, course fees, lab fees, books, supplies, etc.

-- What does last dollar mean?
-We take the tuition and mandatory fees and subtract federal and state scholarships and grants as well as any tuition waivers first.
-If there is a remaining balance to cover tuition and mandatory fees, then WV Invests will cover the balance.
+- What does "last dollar" mean?
+We take tuition and mandatory fees then subtract federal and state scholarships and grants, as well as, tuition waivers.
+If there is a remaining balance, then the WV Invests Grant will be applied to the balance.

 - What scholarships and grants are subtracted before the WV Invests Grant is calculated?
 Federal Pell Grant, Federal SEOG, WV PROMISE Scholarship, WV Higher Education Grant, HEAPS Part-time Grant, HEAPS Workforce, and institutional tuition waivers are subtracted first.

 - What about other types of financial aid?
-Any other type of financial aid (such as private or institutional scholarships and grants, vocational rehabilitation, WIA, work-study, student loans, Underwood-Smith, Engineering, Science & Technology, WV Center for Nursing) could be received on top of a WV Invests Grant award.
+Any other type of financial aid (such as private or institutional scholarships and grants, vocational rehabilitation, WIA, work-study, student loans, Underwood-Smith Teaching Scholars Program, WV Engineering, Science & Technology Scholarship, WV Center for Nursing) could be received on top of a WV Invests Grant award.

 - Do I have to use my Federal Pell Greant or WV PROMISE Scholarship before using the WV Invests Grant?
-Yes, if you are eligible for Pell, PROMISE, WV Higher Education Grant, etc. then you must utilize those funds first before WV Invests would cover any tuition and fees.
-If you decide to defer receiving Pell, PROMISE, or WV Higher Education Grant, the amount you would have been eligible for will be deducted first before the amount of WV Invests Grant is calculated.
+Yes, if you are eligible for Federal Pell Grant, WV PROMISE Scholarship, WV Higher Education Grant, etc., then you must utilize those funds before a WV Invests Grant award would be applied to tuition and mandatory fees.
+If you decide to defer receiving Federal Pell Grant, WV PROMISE Scholarship, WV Higher Education Grant, the amount you would have been eligible for will be deducted before the amount of WV Invests Grant is calculated.

 - What community service do I need to do?
 Those who receive funds in a term, must complete 2 hours of community service as approved and verified by the institution.